 As you can see, even though there is a great demand for both players and concession stand attendants, the difference in supply leads to two very different outcomes – basketball players receive a high market wage, while concession stand attendants receive a very low market wage.

-These market dynamics are the result of the buyers and sellers of labor in these two distinct labor markets negotiating, in a sense, based on what price they (the spectators) are either willing to pay for the labor, or what price they (the players and attendants) are willing to accept.
+These market dynamics are the result of the buyers and sellers of labor in these two distinct labor markets negotiating, in a sense, based either on what price the spectators are willing to pay for the labor, or what price the players and attendants are willing to accept.
 The “market” plays the role of intermediary, trying to find a balance between the two groups.
 It does not care about the results, so long as they are efficient in their allocation of scarce resources.
 The “market” is, in a sense, amoral.
 Or, to put it bluntly, the “market” is like the honey badger – it just don’t give a shit.

 Allowing the market to set wages seems fair on the surface.
 After all, if a person’s wages are lower than they desire, and they would like to earn more, they are free to invest in themselves, building up their skills and experience in an effort to attract higher wages.
 The responsibility to earn more rests with them.
 Fair enough.